“Hi! I’m Wambui. You must be my date”

 “Painstakingly slow but I ain’t complaining.
 I’m just glad there’s no pressure at the moment”

-We become engrossed in conversation.
+Conversation flows smoothly.
 It’s almost as if we’ve known each since childhood.
 We hardly realize the night crawling in until the waiter comes ask us to clear up; it was closing time.
 Time really does fly when you’re in delightful company.
 We pack and leave the place.
 There’s a slight drizzle outside.
 She holds my hand.
 Her fingers are warm.

 “I’ve had such a great time” She whispers.
 My head is abuzz with excitement.
 This was my first official date since I “came out”.
 Well, I hadn’t told anyone yet.
 But, yes, you get the drift.
 A month ago, I had slid into her Dms.
-I don’t even remember what how it all spiralled.
+I don’t even remember how it all spiralled.
 But here we were, connecting and all.

 “It sucks that we have to part ways so soon.
 It felt like a minute”